rmaliyan/Vintage-Desk-Calculator/state-behavior-template.md

 [v] 6 + 3 -> 9 - 2 =  should show 7, shows nothing
 [v] 2 + 3 + -> 5,  2 = nothing
 [v] 1 + 3 = 4, 5 + 4 = 9
+[-] redo buttons using css grid?
+[-] redo calculator side using shadows instead of a second absolute div.

 [-] 999999999 + 1 does not show error and calculates 1
+[-] If calculation result is overflown state should change to error, before calling trimDecimals.
+Ideally this should take place in a function called by state handlers.
+TrimDecimals should

 State 0 - Calc Off